bloglovin/node-maptrans/README.md

     var mapped = map.map(yousuperobject);
     var another = map.map(anothersuperobject);

+A short hand syntax for `add` operations can be used like this:

+    {
+      source: '$.foo',
+      target: '/foo'
+    }

 ## API

 The `maptrans()` function takes an array of mapping definitions.
 The mapping